saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 <img src="assets/5.03E.png" alt="Terminal command to run tunnel" width="750"/>

 Navigate to the folder using the terminal where you saved the Sauce Connect download (this one is in **Documents/sc-4.6.2-osx**).
 Next, type and run the command below.
 Make sure to fill in your credentials (username after the `-u` command and access key after` -k`) and add your tunnel name (aka tunnel identifier) after the `-i `command.
+Hit enter and you should see your tunnel up and running.

 ```
-bin/ sc -u <SAUCE_USERNAME> -k <SAUCE_ACCESS_KEY> -i <SAUCE_TUNNEL>
+bin/ sc -u <SAUCE_USERNAME> -k <SAUCE_ACCESS_KEY> -i <SAUCE_TUNNEL_NAME>
 ```
+### Stop the Tunnel

+You can stop any tunnel that you have running by hitting `cntrl` + `c`
+* Once will stop the tunnel after your tests have finished running
+* Hitting it twice will stop all tunnels & tests immediately

- Learn more about the other commands you can use to configure your tunnel at [Sauce Connect Proxy Command-Line Quick Reference Guide](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy+Command-Line+Quick+Reference+Guide).
-Hit enter and you should see your tunnel up and running.
+ Learn more about the other commands you can use to configure your tunnel at [Sauce Connect Proxy Command-Line Quick Reference Guide](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy/index.html#sauce-connect-proxy-command-line-options).

 <img src="assets/5.03F.png" alt="Terminal running tunnel" width="500"/>